JafaDan/nebolex-test-website/README.md

 ```

 Put in /system/core.php creditentials for your database.
+Database dump exists in /database/tabletka.sql
-Edit php.ini, if you see some errors.
+Edit php.ini, if you see some errors or use ready one from /server_configuration/ folder.

 ## Support
 I dont give any support for this code, because it does not make any sence :D